PUBLICATIONS and PROJECTS

 California Art Education Association (2016)

-A sampler of model interdisciplinary art lessons that meet the latest state and national standards in all areas of learning including History-Social Science, Mathematics, English-Language Arts, and Science.
+A sampler of model interdisciplinary art lessons that meet the latest national and current state standards in all areas of learning including History-Social Science, Mathematics, English-Language Arts, and Science.

 Art 1: Working with the Elements and Principles of Art